Anthony "White Tony" Johnson: Club-related violence

-Johnson had a notorious reputation for getting into fights in The Haçienda.
+Johnson had a reputation for getting into fights in The Haçienda.
 A regular doorman left and was replaced with a London security firm.
 The violence escalated.
 Two weeks after the replacement, Johnson threatened one of the doormen with a gun.
 Tony Wilson was so aggravated by gang attacks, mainly from Johnson, that he agreed to temporarily close The Haçienda.
-The Cheetham Hillbillies then resumed attacking club goers and staff.
-On one occasion, Johnson grabbed a microphone and stated that he was "Top Dog".
+The Hillbillies then resumed attacking club goers and staff.
 Johnson threatened one of the doormen with a gun, leading Tony Wilson to again close The Haçienda.
 He made a spectacle to try to get the police to intervene so that he could re-open.

 Death

 At a New Year party in 1991, a gun-toting 22-year-old Johnson threatened some of Damian Noonan's successors on the door at The Haçienda.
 Johnson was already in trouble with members of the Noonan family because of a dispute over the division of the spoils from a £362,000 security van robbery at Mumps Bridge, Oldham, in November 1990.

-Johnson was shot in the car park of the Penny Black pub, Winterford Road, Cheetham Hill, in February 1991.
-The pub, which was closed and torched shortly after the attack, was partly owned by Derek Noonan of the notorious Irish-Mancunian crime family.
+He was shot in the car park of the Penny Black pub, Winterford Road, Cheetham Hill, in February 1991.
+The pub, which was closed and torched shortly after the attack, was partly owned by Derek Noonan of the Irish-Mancunian crime family.
 Desmond Noonan, brother of Domenyk, was tried and acquitted for the murder.

 The gun battle started when Johnson was ambushed in the car park of the Penny Black pub.
 Johnson was with "Black Tony" McKie, and was driving along in his white Ford Cosworth when they were flagged down by two men in a car in the pub car park.
 Their escape was blocked by a taxi with Paul Flannery inside.
 Flannery shot McKie then brothers Desmond, Derek and Damian Noonan, along with Michael Sharples, joined in the attack.
 Johnson was injured but began to run and tried to vault a wall, but was shot in the back.
-Someone then shouted "Finish Him Off" and two more shots were fired, killing Johnson.
+Someone then shouted "finish him off" and two more shots were fired, killing Johnson.

 Johnson's funeral was attended by over 200 people.
-A 30 car motorcade pulled up to the Southern Cemetery, Barlow Moor Road, Chorlton-cum-Hardy, Manchester.
+A 30-car motorcade pulled up to the Southern Cemetery, Barlow Moor Road, Chorlton-cum-Hardy, Manchester.
 So many people attended the funeral that the service spilled from the chapel to the main graveyard.
 The Noonan gang were tried twice for Johnson's murder.
 The first trial in 1992 collapsed, while the second in 1993 ended in acquittals.
 In 1999, Damian Noonan was shot while on the door at the Phoenix Club in the city.

 Johnson was survived by three children.